-Anthony Divirgilio ’20 is an American studies major also minoring in Italian and geography.
+Anthony Divirgilio ’20 is double majoring in American Studies and Italian and double minoring in geography and international relations.
 With a passion for community service, Anthony was immediately drawn to Salem State University for its commitment to giving back to surrounding communities.
 Anthony has developed an admiration for the classroom dynamic at Salem State, particularly for the opportunities that our professors create in forming meaningful relationships with students.
 Anthony took full advantage of these opportunities when he chose to study abroad in Germany at the University of Mannheim during the summer of 2017.
 Anthony looks to continue to take advantage of the many opportunities Salem State University has to offer as he continues his studies.

 Odessa Gaulin ‘19 is a business administration major, with a passion for mathematics.
 She is going into her second year as an Annual Giving Administrative Assistant, and spends her time taking part in the Accounting Association where she serves as the secretary.
 Being from Central Massachusetts, Odessa loves the change in scenery, in her free time she enjoys being on the shore and visiting the many coastal parks in Salem.

 Caroline Sulick ’19 of Wilmington, MA, is in the Honors Program and is studying towards a Bachelor of Science degree in geography.
 She has made Dean’s list the last four semesters at the university and is in the academic honor society, Alpha Lambda Delta.
 In high school, Caroline ran cross-country, track and threw shot put.
 She enjoys spending time with children as well as the elderly through community service.
 Recently, she has taken on a tour guide position on campus.
 If you see her around be sure to say hello!